Facebook

-Facebook is an online social media and social networking service owned by American company Meta Platforms.
-Founded in 2004 by Mark Zuckerberg with fellow Harvard College students and roommates Eduardo Saverin, Andrew McCollum, Dustin Moskovitz, and Chris Hughes, its name comes from the face book directories often given to American university students.
-Membership was initially limited to Harvard students, gradually expanding to other North American universities and, since 2006, anyone over 13 years old.
-As of July 2022, Facebook claimed 2.93 billion monthly active users, and ranked third worldwide among the most visited websites.
+Facebook is an American social media and social networking service owned by the American technology conglomerate Meta.
+Created in 2004 by Mark Zuckerberg with four other Harvard College students and roommates, Eduardo Saverin, Andrew McCollum, Dustin Moskovitz, and Chris Hughes, its name derives from the face book directories often given to American university students.
+Membership was initially limited to Harvard students, gradually expanding to other North American universities.

+Since 2006, Facebook allows everyone to register from 13 years old, except in the case of a handful of nations, where the age requirement is 14 years.
+As of December 2023, Facebook claimed almost 3.07 billion monthly active users worldwide.
+As of July 2025, Facebook ranked as the third-most-visited website in the world, with 23% of its traffic coming from the United States.
 It was the most downloaded mobile app of the 2010s.

 Facebook can be accessed from devices with Internet connectivity, such as personal computers, tablets and smartphones.
-After registering, users can create a profile revealing information about themselves.
-They can post text, photos and multimedia which are shared with any other users who have agreed to be their "friend" or, with different privacy settings, publicly.
-Users can also communicate directly with each other with Facebook Messenger, join common-interest groups, and receive notifications on the activities of their Facebook friends and the pages they follow.
+After registering, users can create a profile revealing personal information about themselves.
+They can post text, photos and multimedia which are shared with any other users who have agreed to be their friend or, with different privacy settings, publicly.
+Users can also communicate directly with each other with Messenger, edit messages (within 15 minutes after sending), join common-interest groups, and receive notifications on the activities of their Facebook friends and the pages they follow.

-The subject of numerous controversies, Facebook has often been criticized over issues such as user privacy (as with the Cambridge Analytica data scandal), political manipulation (as with the 2016 U.S. elections) and mass surveillance.
-Posts originating from the Facebook page of Breitbart News, a media organization previously affiliated with Cambridge Analytica, are currently among the most widely shared political content on Facebook.
-Facebook has also been subject to criticism over psychological effects such as addiction and low self-esteem, and various controversies over content such as fake news, conspiracy theories, copyright infringement, and hate speech.
+Facebook has often been criticized over issues such as user privacy (as with the Facebook–Cambridge Analytica data scandal), political manipulation (as with the 2016 U.S. elections) and mass surveillance.
+The company has also been subject to criticism over its psychological effects such as addiction and low self-esteem, and over content such as fake news, conspiracy theories, copyright infringement, and hate speech.
 Commentators have accused Facebook of willingly facilitating the spread of such content, as well as exaggerating its number of users to appeal to advertisers.

 History

-2003–2006: Thefacebook, Thiel investment, and name change
+The history of Facebook traces its growth from a college networking site to a global social networking service.

+While attending Phillips Exeter in the early 2000s, Zuckerberg met Kris Tillery.
+Tillery, a one-time project collaborator with Zuckerberg, would create a school-based social networking project called Photo Address Book.
+Photo Address Book was a digital face book, created through a linked database composed of student information derived from the official records of the Exeter Student Council.
+The database contained linkages such as name, dorm-specific landline numbers, and student headshots.

-Zuckerberg built a website called "Facemash" in 2003 while attending Harvard University.
-The site was comparable to Hot or Not and used "photos compiled from the online face books of nine Houses, placing two next to each other at a time and asking users to choose the "hotter" person".
-Facemash attracted 450 visitors and 22,000 photo-views in its first four hours.
-The site was sent to several campus group listservs, but was shut down a few days later by Harvard administration.
-Zuckerberg faced expulsion and was charged with breaching security, violating copyrights and violating individual privacy.
-Ultimately, the charges were dropped.
-Zuckerberg expanded on this project that semester by creating a social study tool.
-He uploaded art images, each accompanied by a comments section, to a website he shared with his classmates.
+Mark Zuckerberg built a website called "Facemash" in 2003 while attending Harvard University.
+The site was comparable to Hot or Not and used photos from online face books, asking users to choose the 'hotter' person".
+Zuckerberg was reported and faced expulsion, but the charges were dropped.